tmsnobrega/ocr_and_translation_automation/README.md

    - Uses Google Translate API to convert English text into Portuguese.
    - Ensures high-quality and context-aware translations.
+   - It is important to note that using the Google Translate API could result in additional costs.

 5. **Content Organisation**: